neatest/neat/README.md

 #### Input

-If no default value is specified or If the default value is a **string**
+If no default value is specified or if the default value is a **string**

 ```yml
 ask: